Waldorfio/battleship-project/README.md

     - Each player is given 1 turn, with a 'hit' giving the player an extra turn

 ## Future Features
+- Updated player/bot scores based on # of ships sunk
+- Giving a bonus round if the player, or bot hits a ship
+- Disallowing bot to place ship after player makes an illegal move
 - AI with scaling difficulty
 - Selection of axis for ship placement
-- Disallowing bot to place ship after player makes an illegal move
 - Play against other players
 - Account, login/signup for a personal account to store scores